 SCA-UA 90 Prerequisite: Social and Cultural Analysis 101 (SCA-UA 101) or Approaches to Metropolitan Studies (SCA-UA 601).
 Offered every semester.
 4 points.

 Students write a 20-25 page research paper with a focus on a specific research method.
 Topics vary by semester; see Albert for details.

 Senior Honors Seminar

-SCA-UA 92 Prerequisites: 3.65 GPA or higher (both overall and in the major), and Social and Cultural Analysis 101 (SCA-UA 101), and Approaches to Metropolitan Studies (SCA-UA 601), and permission of the department.
+SCA-UA 92 Prerequisites: 3.65 GPA or higher (both overall and in the major), Social and Cultural Analysis 101 (SCA-UA 101), Approaches to Metropolitan Studies (SCA-UA 601), and permission of the department.
 Offered every fall.
 4 points.